wszeto9/LED-Controller-V3/README.md

 - 5V shall be lit if 5V is present

 - 3.3V shall be lit if the 3.3V LDO is populated and 3.3V is present

+**Optional to Populate**
+- The 5V Buck converter does not need to be populated if the distribution PCB supplies 5V.

+- The 3.3V LDO does not need to be populated if the MCU has a reliable 3.3V LDO built-in.
+In this case, remove R4 and jump R3.

 **Pinouts and Outputs**